Almamu/linux-wallpaperengine/README.md

 PNG, BMP and JPEG are supported.

 ## 6. Example background
 This was the first background to even be compatible with the software.
-And It's not 100% compatible yet.
+And it's not 100% compatible yet.
 Both textures and shaders are properly loaded, but there are still particles missing.

 ![example](docs/images/example.gif)